srishtirai/Movie_Booking_System/README.md

 2. Database - **MySQL** has been used to store the data for the application.
 3. ORM - **Hibernate** has been used to maintain data persistence.
 4. Framework  - **Spring boot** has been used to create a stand-alone application.
-5. Security - **Spring Security** has been implmented to ensure session management and role based authentication & authorization
+5. Security - **Spring Security** has been implemented to ensure session management and role-based authentication & authorization

  ## Database Schema